mesh-grid/gmesh/standard/user.md

 | flags         | integer  |

 * `discriminator`: **Must** be a 4 length integer wrapped with a string.
+* `email`: Should only be shown within the home Snowfish.
 * `flags`: **Must** follow the user flag standard.

 ## User Flags